filestack/filestack-swift/README.md

 `github "filestack/filestack-swift" ~> 1.1`

 Run `carthage update` to build the framework and drag the built `FilestackSDK.framework` into your Xcode project.
-Additionally, add `FilestackSDK.framework`, `Alamofire.framework` and `Arcane.framework` to the embedded frameworks build phase of your app's target.
+Additionally, add `FilestackSDK.framework`, `Alamofire.framework` and `CryptoSwift.framework` to the embedded frameworks build phase of your app's target.

 ### Manually